NICMx/rdap-server/data-access-configuration.md

 ### `data-access-implementation`

 Data access implementation class that the server will use as principal whenever the classpath has two implementations.
-This is explained at [Data Access Layer](data-access-layer.html).
+This is explained at [Implementing your Data Access Layer](data-access-layer.html).

 | Required? | Type | Default | Example |
 |--------------------|--------|---------|-------------|